PeridexisErrant/DF-Walkthrough/chapters/chap10-megaproject.rst

 building a :wiki:`well` so any injured dwarfs can be brought water more safely?

+You can also check out the tutorials in the index, for short chapters that cover a particular topic.
+Generating a new world is always fun when your fort gets too stable!

 You might also consider a mega project like an enormous tower, castle, or a fortress entirely surrounded by magma.
 There are many options, and just surviving the increasingly severe raids from goblins and other critters can be a challenge.

 Good luck!

-And thanks for reading this far!
+*If you've read this far and the tutorial has helped you, why not* `support me <https://www.patreon.com/PeridexisErrant>`_ *on Patreon?*